Nivergator/Bittube-Redirector-/README.md

 # Bittube-Redirector-

-Watch your YouTube content on BitTube and earn money for it!
-BitTube is a revolutionary video platform in which publishers can make money with their content, without ads.

-With this plugin you can browse your regular content on youtube and watch it on bittube to earn coins!

-So you can earn money with bittube, just by being a viewer!

-Just create an account on bit.tube and use this browser plugin to watch your youtube content on there.
+Just create an account on bit.tube and use this browser plugin to watch your youtube content on there and earn money!

 Feel free to donate some Tube to: bxdn6y9f55XCvnC8E6qdGgHnPpgKhMHbkRPU5eQ4k6XCPvBbzUcdKfoN7H91Axm1RdDetQj3fWHaqavWzfHpYGeJ17n7N9tAe